taklegko/PoissonPointsPlugin/README.md

    - Download the Poisson Disk Sampler Plugin from the repository or marketplace.

 2. **Install the Plugin:**
-   - Extract the `PoissonDiskSamplerPlugin` folder into your project's `Plugins` directory.
+   - Extract the `PoissonDiskSamplerPlugin` folder into your project's `Engine/Plugins/Marketplace` directory.

 3. **Enable the Plugin:**
    - Open your Unreal Engine project.